orioneee/axer/axer/template/template_README.MD

 ## Limitations

-- **Single Database Monitoring**: Axer can only monitor one Room database at a time.
 - **iOS Limitations**:
   - Stack traces are not supported.
   - Fatal crash capturing via `installAxerErrorHandler` may work incorrectly.